openstack-archive/pylockfile/doc/lockfile.rst

    optional, but when set to :const:`True` locks will be distinguished between threads in the same process.

+.. class:: symlinklockfile.SymlinkLockFile(path, threaded=True)

+   This class uses the :func:`symlink(2)` system call as the basic lock mechanism.
+The parameters have the same meaning as for the :class:`LinkLockFile` class.

 .. class:: mkdirlockfile.MkdirLockFile(path, threaded=True)

    This class uses the :func:`mkdir(2)` system call as the basic lock